eigenhombre/i3d3/README.md

 [quite](https://code.google.com/p/flot/)
 [a](http://www.jqplot.com/tests/)
 [few](http://www.highcharts.com/)
-JavaScript plotting libraries which might meet our requirements, which are:
+JavaScript plotting libraries which might meet our requirements, which are (watch this space for updated status as the project progresses):

 #### DONE